-Most publicly procured infrastructure projects are anchored on a concession or a Public Private Partnership (PPP) agreement between a government institution responsible for the institutional function being outsourced and the relevant concessionaire (in the case of a concession agreement) or private party (in the case of a PPP agreement).
-Since the establishment of the PPP regulatory framework in 1999, there has been a sharp decline in the number of concession agreements entered into by government institutions.
+Most publicly procured infrastructure projects are anchored on a concession or a PPP agreement between a government institution responsible for the institutional function being outsourced and the relevant concessionaire (in the case of a concession agreement) or private party (in the case of a PPP agreement).
 In addition to PPPs being used to outsource an institutional function, the PPP regulatory framework may also be used to grant rights of use in state property to a private party.